Estonia–Israel relations

 Estonia–Israel relations are foreign relations between Estonia and Israel.

 Israel recognized Estonia on 4 September 1991 and diplomatic relations were established on 9 January 1992.
 The Estonian embassy in Israel was opened in November 2009 by the Estonian Minister of Foreign Affairs Urmas Paet.
-The Israeli ambassador to Finland serves also as the ambassador to Estonia, as the Israeli embassy sits in Helsinki, Israel also have honorary consul in Tallinn.
+The Israeli ambassador to Finland serves also as the ambassador to Estonia.
+Israel also has an honorary consul in Tallinn, Estonia.
 Estonian nationals and Israeli nationals can visit each other without visa.

 History

 After the collapse of the Soviet Union and Estonia declared independence, Israel was among the first nations to recognize Estonia's independence in 1991.

-On 16 November 2000 Estonia and Israel signed agreement on abolition of the visa requirement for holders of diplomatic, service and ordinary passports which entered into force on 7 October 2001.
+On 16 November 2000, Estonia and Israel signed an agreement on the abolition of the visa requirement for holders of diplomatic, service and ordinary passports, which entered into force on 7 October 2001.

-Estonia adopted the IHRA definition of antisemitism and Estonia is one of the countries to boycott Durban IV Conference in 2021.
+Estonia adopted the IHRA definition of antisemitism and Estonia was one of the countries to boycott the Durban IV Conference in 2021.

-After the massacre of 7 October made by Hamas, the Estonian parliament condemned the massacre with 78 votes in favor and none opposed.
-The Estonian police arrested five who distribute antisemitic and pro-Hamas leaflets in Tallinn on 7 November.
-In 2024 Estonia suspended funding to UNRWA due to Hamas links accusations.
+After the 7 October massacres of Israelis by Hamas in 2023, the Estonian parliament condemned the massacre with 78 votes in favor and none opposed.
+The Estonian police arrested five people who allegedly distributed antisemitic and pro-Hamas leaflets in Tallinn on 7 November.
+In 2024, Estonia suspended funding to UNRWA due to allegations that it was linked to Hamas.

-On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for two senior Israeli officials, Benjamin Netanyahu, the Prime Minister of Israel, and Yoav Gallant, the former Minister of Defense of Israel, Foreign Minister Margus Tsahkna acknowledged the arrest warrants and Estonia's obligations as a state party to the ICC, but also voiced scepticism that the order would contribute to "a lasting peace in the Middle East."
+On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for two senior Israeli officials, Benjamin Netanyahu, the Prime Minister of Israel, and Yoav Gallant, the former Minister of Defense of Israel, on suspicion of committing a genocide against Palestinians in the Gaza Strip.
+Foreign Minister Margus Tsahkna acknowledged the arrest warrants and Estonia's obligations as a state party to the ICC, but also voiced scepticism that the order would contribute to "a lasting peace in the Middle East."